jarun/nnn/README.md

 ### Introduction

-nnn is a fork of [noice](http://git.2f30.org/noice/), a blazing-fast terminal file browser with easy keyboard shortcuts for navigation, opening files and running tasks.
-It is developed with terminal based systems in mind.
+nnn is a fork of [noice](http://git.2f30.org/noice/), a blazing-fast lightweight terminal file browser with easy keyboard shortcuts for navigation, opening files and running tasks. noice is developed considering terminal based systems.
+There is no config file and mime associations are hard-coded.
 However, the incredible user-friendliness and speed make it a perfect utility on modern distros.

-The only issue with noice is hard-coded file associations.
-There is no config file (better performance and simpler to maintain) and one has to modify the source to change associations (see [how to change file associations](#change-file-associations)). nnn solves the problem by adding the flexibility of using the default desktop opener at runtime.
-There are several other improvements too (see [fork-toppings](#fork-toppings)).
+nnn can use the default desktop opener at runtime.
+It also adds new navigation options, a disk usage analyzer mode, comprehensive file details and much more.
+For a complete list, see [nnn-toppings](#nnn-toppings).

 You can try